yeasin90/react-amazon-clone/README.md

 # react-amazon-clone
-Amazon clone app using React for beginners
+Beginners practice ground (like me) for React using an Amazon clone project

 Follow the branches for step by step implementations